reidac/buttons/README.md

 method, another infinite-series algorithm, that only uses simple arithmetic, and so is well-suited to our machine's capabilities.

+The algorithm is, given an estimate x for the square root of some quantity S, compute an improved estiamte by x=((S/x)+x)/2.

     00: PUSH 12   ; The thing we want the square root of.
     01: STOR AX   ;
     02: PUSH 3    ;